3urobeat/steam-comment-service-bot/docs/dev/starter.md

 &nbsp;

 ## starter.js <a href="/src/starter.js" target="_blank"><img align="right" src="https://img.shields.io/badge/<%2F>%20Source-darkcyan"></a>

+This file can be semi-updated.
+When restarting after an update, start.js clears the cache of this file which will load changes but can leave old references behind in the memory.

 The job of this file is to install dependencies and handle starting & restarting the child process.
 To do so, it attaches various event listeners to the parent process: